NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

                                     min(minute),h(hours),d(days),w(weeks),m(months).
                                     If a period is not specified it defaults to days.
+      --spark-property <arg>        Filter applications based on certain Spark properties that were set during launch of the application.
+It can filter based on key:value pair or just based on keys.
+Multiple configs can be provided where the filtering is done if any of the config is present in the eventlog.
+                                    filter on specific configuration(key:value):
+                                    --conf-names=spark.eventLog.enabled:true
+                                    filter all eventlogs which has config(key):
+                                    --conf-names=spark.driver.port
+                                    Multiple configs:
+                                    --conf-names=spark.eventLog.enabled:true
+                                    --conf-names=spark.driver.port.
   -t, --timeout  <arg>              Maximum time in seconds to wait for the
                                     event logs to be processed.
 Default is 24 hours (86400 seconds) and must be greater